Sudden Impact

+The film is notable for the catchphrase "Go ahead, make my day", written by John Milius and uttered by Clint Eastwood's gun-wielding character at the beginning of the film as he stares down an armed robber who is holding a hostage.

 Plot

 In 1973, artist Jennifer Spencer and her sister, Beth, are gang raped; the attack leaves Beth in a catatonic state.
-Ten years later, Spencer kills George Wilburn, one of the rapists, in San Francisco and returns to her hometown of San Paulo, (Note: This town is fictional.) looking for the remaining criminals.
+Ten years later, Spencer uses a .38 Special to kill George Wilburn, one of the rapists, in San Francisco and returns to her hometown of San Paulo, (Note: This town is fictional.) looking for the remaining criminals.
 Meanwhile, Inspector Harry Callahan is frustrated when another judge dismisses a case due to his direct methods.
-At his favorite diner, Callahan foils a robbery, killing three criminals in the process.
-He later causes local crime lord Threlkis to suffer a fatal heart attack after threatening him with prosecution.
+At his favorite diner, Callahan foils a robbery, killing three criminals in the process while the last one surrenders.
+He later causes local crime lord Threlkis to suffer a fatal heart attack after personally insulting him in front of his family at his daughter's wedding.

 Unable to fire him because his methods "get results", Callahan's superiors instead order him to take a vacation.
-Four of Threlkis's hitmen eventually attack him.
+Four of Threlkis' hitmen eventually attack him.
 Callahan takes down three, while the fourth escapes.
 Later, the suspect from the dismissed case and his friends throw Molotov cocktails into Callahan's car.
-Acting in self-defense, he kills his attackers.
+Acting in self-defense, he kills his pursuers when their car drives off the pier.
 To get Harry out of sight until the furor dies down, Callahan is sent to San Paulo.

 Upon arrival, Callahan chases down a robber.
 The reckless but successful pursuit angers the San Paulo police.
-While jogging with his bulldog, Meathead, Callahan accidentally runs into Spencer.
+While jogging with his bulldog, Meathead (a gift from SFPD colleague, Horace), Callahan accidentally runs into Spencer.
 On returning to his room at a motel, he is targeted by the surviving Threlkis hitman, who is killed by Callahan.
 Meanwhile, Spencer kills Kruger, a second rapist.
 Callahan recognizes the modus operandi, but Lester Jannings, San Paulo's police chief, refuses to work with him.

 Callahan learns both victims are friends of Jannings' son, Alby.
-Ray Parkins, the female member of the gang of rapists, figures out they are being targeted, and warns the two remaining men, Tyrone and Mick.
+Ray Parkins, the female member of the gang of rapists, figures out they are being targeted, and warns two of the remaining men, Tyrone and Mick.
 At an outdoor cafe, Callahan meets Spencer again.
-Over drinks, he learns that she shares his emphasis on results over methods when seeking justice, but he adds the caveat "'til it breaks the law."
+Over drinks, he learns that she shares his emphasis on results over methods when seeking justice, to a point, but he adds the caveat "'til it breaks the law."
 Callahan reveals that he is investigating Wilburn's murder, which rattles Spencer.
-Later, he finds Tyrone dead.
+Later, he finds Tyrone dead, his throat slashed.